-35-year-old Thomas Hagan was subsequently cleared of the serious criminal charges brought against him in 2014 at a trial in July last year but the court imposed a 1-year prison sentence on him for not appearing before it to answer the charges.
+35-year-old Thomas Hagan was subsequently cleared of the serious drugs charge brought against him in 2014 in July last year but the court imposed a 1-year prison sentence on him for not appearing before it to answer the charges.

 A Scotsman who fled Thailand in 2014 to avoid criminal drug charges in the UK for which he was subsequently cleared, has died suddenly.
 The popular young man from the east end of Glasgow had built a new life for himself in Thailand with a wife and child.

-Summons issued against Thomas Hagan on criminal drug charges in 2014
+Warrant issued for Thomas Hagan arrest in 2014

-Thomas Hagan was the subject of a court summons issued in 2014 following a raid by police in the Tollcross area of Glasgow north of the River Clyde during which he was found on the scene.
-Mr Hagan was to appear before the court as a defendant facing criminal charges after being taken as an associate if those involved in the crime by Scottish prosecutors.
+Thomas Hagan was the subject of an arrest warrant issued in 2014 following a raid by police in the Tollcross area of Glasgow north of the River Clyde in 2014 during which Mr Hagan was found to be on the scene.

-Hagan, a popular amateur boxer known as ‘Bam Bam’ turned up months later in sunny Thailand.
-It was not long before pictures emerged of him in the UK drinking in Pattaya’s bars and enjoying the sunshine with pretty Thai women.
+Hagan, a popular amateur boxer known as ‘Bam Bam’ turned up months later in sunny Thailand where pictures emerged of him baiting authorities in the UK drinking in Pattaya’s bars and enjoying the sunshine with pretty Thai women.